hopitas/webwet/README.md

 If you can't find arduino from Rpi, try this: Run rpi-update as root and reboot.

-Have fun, fix my code please and ask questions via email, irc or website
+Have fun, fix my code please and ask questions via email

 thx, hopey ;)